6 transfer credits in a variety of subjects

 Annia Dowell-Wiltshire, Education Abroad Advisor

-The Global Education Office and the American College of Greece are pleased to offer VCU students a new summer study abroad program in Athens.
+The Global Education Office and the American College of Greece are pleased to offer VCU students a summer study abroad program in Athens.
 The program offers an exceptional opportunity to take classes in a wide range of academic disciplines, all taught in English, while living in historic Athens, Greece.
 Located on a breathtaking hillside at the edge of Athens, the ACG campus is an ideal setting for study in Greece, combining a fully immersive cultural experience and rich academic programs.
+ACG also offers an extensive program of extracurricular activities, from health and wellness programming to intramural sports and fitness.

 6 credits in a variety of disciplines, including Communications, Computer Science, Business, Economics, Mathematics, Psychology, and the sciences.
-UNIV 211: Food for Thought will be taught by Thad Fortney
+We are still confirming the VCU faculty who will be teaching at ACG this summer; please check back in the coming weeks for the full listing.

 .
 If you are interested in taking a course that is not listed in the database, contact Annia